morganthomas/winning-arguments/winning-arguments.md

 "Why am I cold?" is a question.
 "Get over here!" and "help!" are imperative sentences.
 An [imperative sentence](https://www.thoughtco.com/imperative-sentence-grammar-1691152) is "a type of sentence that gives advice or instructions or that expresses a request or a command."
 "Fuck you!" can be literally interpreted as an imperative sentence (telling the target to fuck themselves).
 However, "fuck you!" is perhaps better thought of as an [ejaculation](https://en.wikipedia.org/wiki/Ejaculation_(grammar)).
 Clearly, none of these sentences can be believed or disbelieved.
 For example, I make no sense if I say, "I believe that why am I cold?" or "I believe that fuck you!"
 Therefore, these sentences are not statements.

+Statements, like other sentences, tend to follow rules of grammar.
+Rules of grammar vary between languages, but there are various common themes.
+The majority of sentences are statements.
+The full complexity of grammar is manifest in the grammar of statements.
+The grammar of statements, which does not include the grammar of non-statement sentences, is an interesting study in its own right, which is important preparatory work for what follows.
+Therefore, our next step in understanding statements is to embark on a study of the grammar of statements, setting aside the question of the grammar of non-statement sentences.

 ## Truth